 No one has a magic ability to completely accurately predict the future.
 Yet we are condemned to make predictions in order to manage our lives.
 As we reach the limits to growth some nasty surprises – and perhaps even some nice ones – may be waiting to take history in an unexpected direction.
 At the time of writing the United States government appears to be self destructing because Tea Party market fundamentalists in the USA are unwilling to pass a budget.
 Were this to go on I dare say it could damage global economic activity seriously and lastingly – and thus perhaps bring down emissions.
 A war in Syria which might have escalated into a major global conflict was only narrowly averted – that too might have disrupted the flow of fossil fuels.
 Various diseases are becoming a major threat because the declining effectiveness of antibiotics.
 Perhaps that might create a population crisis and again bring down emissions.
 The future is one that no one can foresee.
 None of these things make climate change any less important as a major threat to humanity that justifies being taken any less seriously.

 Many thanks to Nick Bardsley, lecturer in climate economics at Reading University and Feasta member, for his help in regard to “civic epistemology”.

-Note: This is an excerpt from Brian’s book Failed Faith: Economics, Disorientation, World in Crisis.
+Note: This is an excerpt from Brian’s book Credo: Economic Beliefs in a World in Crisis.
 You can read other excerpts here.
 Brian has just started looking for a publisher and would welcome suggestions about publishing possibilities.

 7. Naomi Oreskes and Erik M. Conway Merchants of Doubt.
 How a handful of scientists obscured the truth on issues from tobacco smoke to global warming Bloomsbury 2010